-- preclinical testing, - · clinical trials, - clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.
+- preclinical testing, - clinical trials, - clinical supplies and related formulation and design costs, and - salaries and other personnel-related expenses.

-Research and development expenses decreased to \$4.5 million in the three months ended September 30, 2009 from \$12.9 million in the same period in 2008 and to \$17.2 million in the nine months ended September 30, 2009 from \$36.6 million in the same period in 2008.
-The decrease was primarily due to decreases in clinical and other development activities for Remoxy as well as the recent assumption by King of primary regulatory responsibility for Remoxy, partially offset by increased activities in metastatic melanoma, hemophilia and other projects.
-Research and development expenses included non-cash stock-based compensation expense of \$1.0 million and \$2.9 million in the three months ended September 30, 2009 and 2008, respectively and \$3.0 million and \$4.9 million in the nine months ended September 30, 2009 and 2008, respectively.
+Research and development expense decreased to \$3.1 million in the first quarter of 2010 from \$7.6 million in the first quarter of 2009.
+The decrease was primarily due to decreases in clinical and development activities for REMOXY as well as the assumption in 2009 by King of primary regulatory responsibility for REMOXY, partially offset by increased activities in metastatic melanoma, hemophilia and other projects.
+Research and development expenses included non-cash stock related compensation costs of \$0.8 million in the first quarter of 2010 and \$1.1 million in the first quarter of 2009.

 We expect research and development expenses to fluctuate over the next several years as we continue our development efforts.
-In particular, with King assuming most development activities for Remoxy, we expect our related reimbursable expenses for Remoxy will be lower in the future.
-We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including current and potential clinical trials for our other drug candidates designed to reduce potential risks of unintended use, as well as further clinical development of our product candidates in metastatic melanoma and hemophilia.
-King is obligated to reimburse development expenses for our drug candidates designed to reduce potential risks of unintended use pursuant to our strategic alliance.
+We expect our development efforts to result in our drug candidates progressing through various stages of clinical trials, including current and potential clinical trials for our other abuse-resistant drug candidates, as well as further clinical development of our product candidates in metastatic melanoma and hemophilia.
+King is obligated to reimburse development expenses for our abuse-resistant drug candidates pursuant to our collaboration.
 Our research and development expenses may fluctuate from period to period due to the timing and scope of our development activities and the results of clinical trials and preclinical studies.